-If you use hormonal birth control, it may lower estrogen levels in your body, leading to lighter flow with a pinkish hue.
+If you use hormonal birth control, it may lower estrogen levels in your body, leading to a lighter flow with a pinkish hue.

 It’s also possible that during sexual intercourse, your vagina or the cervix may have gotten small tears.
 Blood flowing from these tears can mix with vaginal fluids and come out as pink discharge.

-If you experience a gush of vaginal discharge during pregnancy, it may indicate miscarriage.
+If you experience a gush of vaginal discharge during pregnancy, it may indicate a miscarriage.
 In this case, you should consult a gynecologist.

 Probably it’s the rarest of the colours.
 This lighter hue of period blood is caused due to the same process that makes your blood pinkish.
 When cervical fluid dilutes blood, it can also appear orange.

 Orange discharge or spotting can often be a sign of infection, such as bacterial vaginosis or trichomoniasis.
 This infection occurs when there is an imbalance between beneficial and harmful bacteria in the vagina.
-With orange discharge, if you also experience foul smelling discharge or vaginal itching, you should see a doctor and discuss your symptoms to ensure your body is healthy.
+With orange discharge, if you also experience foul-smelling discharge or vaginal itching, you should see a doctor and discuss your symptoms to ensure your body is healthy.

 Gray discharge can be noticed most commonly at the beginning or towards the end of your period.
 It’s typically the blood that took longer to leave your uterus, got oxidized and became darker.

 Gray or off-white period blood can be a cause of concern.
 Like orange, gray blood can also indicate an infection like bacterial vaginosis.
-Along with gray discharge, if you feel vaginal itching, smelly vaginal odour, or a burning sensation when you use the toilet, you should see a gynecologist to find out the possible causes.
+Along with gray discharge, if you feel vaginal itching, smelly vaginal odour, or a burning sensation when you use the toilet, you should see a gynecologist find out the possible causes.

 Black flow can appear during the start or end of your menstrual cycle and as you might have figured out, it’s black because it may have taken more time to leave the uterus, enough to oxidize and pick up a tone similar to coffee grounds.

-Usually black discharge is nothing to worry about as it may be just old blood of the cycle.
+Usually, black discharge is nothing to worry about as it may be just the old blood of the cycle.
 However, sometimes black blood can be a sign of a blockage inside the vagina.
 If you notice symptoms like difficulty in urinating, foul-smelling discharge and fever, you should chat with your doctor to make sure everything is fine.

-By now, you must have understood how important it is to stay aware about what your body is trying to tell you.
+By now, you must have understood how important it is to stay aware of what your body is trying to tell you.
 Just remember that all women are unique, so do their periods, Therefore, there is no single blueprint for all.
 You need to learn to pick up the little signs during your menstruation.
 It will not only help you stay healthy but also ensure, if something is wrong, you know you need to go and check with your doctor.